 Please always contact a lecturer by email by the first day of the first lecture week of the semester in which the supervision is to begin at the latest with a suggested topic and look for supervision there.
 And please register only with one lecturer at a time.
 This is not yet an application for the examination, so you do not have to fulfil all the requirements for admission to the examination.

 If you register later in the semester, you run the risk of no longer being supervised in the semester in question.

 What does the performance record for the BAföG office look like?

 The Bafög-Amt will ask you (if you receive or apply for funding) at certain intervals to submit a so-called "proof of achievement" about the successful progress of your studies.
 The certificate of achievement is issued by the BAföG representative of the Institute for Sociology (Prof. Dr. Jörg Strübing).
-You will need the following documents: A printout of your achievements from the campus system (Transcript of Records) or all relevant certificates as well as the form "Bescheinigung nach §48 BAföG" (certificate according to §48 BAföG) available from the BAföG office (or to be downloaded here), in which you should have already completed the upper part yourself (name, subject: "Sociology" etc.).
+You will need the following documents: A printout of your achievements from Alma (Transcript of Records) or all relevant certificates as well as the form "Bescheinigung nach §48 BAföG" (certificate according to §48 BAföG) available from the BAföG office (or to be downloaded here), in which you should have already completed the upper part yourself (name, subject: "Sociology" etc.).
 With these documents, please register for the BAföG Representative's office hours (via the Student Advisory Service).

 Transcript of Records

 You can obtain a certified Transcript of Records, for example to apply for a Master's programme, at the Examination Office.